danielroelfs/danielroelfs.com/content/posts/2025-weather-and-energy-denmark/index.md

 ## Length of day

-{{< sidenote >}}
-There's actually several, but *major* is a relative term
-{{< /sidenote >}}

-There is one more major factor playing a role in solar production, which is the length of the day.
+There is one more major{{< sidenote for=\"sn-7\" >}}There's actually several, but *major* is a relative term{{< /sidenote >}} factor playing a role in solar production, which is the length of the day.
 Denmark is a Nordic country, which are located higher up in the northern hemisphere (*duh*).
 This means that the difference between the length of day in the summer and winter vary a lot more widely than closer to the equator (see [my blogpost](../../../blog/difference-in-sunset-times-in-europe/) about that topic).
 We can look at the association between the length of day and solar power production next.
 Let's first download some data.
 The [Norwegian meteorological institute (MET)](https://www.met.no) has a very nice API where we can get a number of variables related to sunrise and sunset.
 See the example below of what this API can provide.

 ``` python
 df_met = request_to_pd(f"https://api.met.no/weatherapi/sunrise/3.0/sun?lat=56.2639&lon=9.5018&date={pd.to_datetime('now').strftime('%Y-%m-%d')}&offset=+01:00", "properties", specify_headers=True)